 Working our way through the pickups, we started at the neck.
 The neck pickup (Probucker 2) is super hot, meaning we did have to roll back the volume below 50% to clean up the tones properly.
 Once it was dialed in, though, we got warm, glassy cleans, which were perfect for blues, jazz, and funk tones.

 The bridge pickup (Probucker 3) was the real star here.
-It cleaned up beautifully with the volume and tone rolled back, but even when it was cranked and the tone was maxed, too, it kept tremendous clarity while delivering the snarl that Les Pauls are so famous for.
+It cleaned up beautifully with the volume and tone rolled back.
+But even when it was cranked and the tone was maxed, it kept tremendous clarity while delivering the snarl that Les Pauls are so famous for.

 Other Guitars to Consider

-If the Epiphone Les Paul Standard 60’s doesn’t seem as though it will fit your needs, there are tons of great alternatives.
+If it doesn’t seem that the Epiphone Les Paul Standard ’60s will fit your needs, there are tons of great alternatives.

 Gibson Les Paul Studio

 While it’s not quite a Standard, the Gibson Les Paul Studio does represent an upgrade over the Epiphone (and certainly over the Epiphone Les Paul Studio).
 It has all the classic Gibson appointments, including a mahogany body, carved maple top and dual humbucking pickups.
-It costs a little over double the price, but it will depreciate far less than the Epiphone and has the prestige that comes along with the Gibson headstock (if that’s important to you), and the quality of fit and finish that comes with every made in the USA Gibson model.
+It costs a little over double the price, but it will depreciate far less than the Epiphone.
+Plus, it has the prestige that comes along with the Gibson headstock (if that’s important to you) and the quality of fit and finish that comes with every Made-in-the-USA Gibson model.

 PRS SE Standard 245

-If you’re not looking specifically for a Les Paul, but you do want a single cut with 2 humbuckers, then the PRS Standard 245 is a stellar choice.
-For around the same price as the Epiphone Standard, you’re getting a Paul Reed Smith with punchy zebra humbuckers, solid mahogany construction on the neck and body, and much more ergonomic contours, making this one of the most comfortable Les Paul style guitars on the market.
-Of course, it has the iconic PRS birds in flight fretboard inlay, too.
-It’s definitely a simple guitar, but it definitely has the style and tones to rival the Epiphone Les Paul Standard.
+If you’re not specifically looking for a Les Paul, but you do want a single cut with 2 humbuckers, the PRS Standard 245 is a stellar choice.
+For around the same price as the Epiphone Standard, you’re getting a Paul Reed Smith with punchy zebra humbuckers, solid mahogany construction on the neck and body, and much more ergonomic contours.
+That makes this one of the most comfortable Les Paul style guitars on the market.
+Of course, it has the iconic PRS birds-in-flight fretboard inlay as well.
+It’s definitely a simple guitar, but it has the style and tones to rival the Epiphone Les Paul Standard.

 Gretsch G2210 Streamliner Junior Jet Club